arnovb-github/PoshCommence/docs/Get-CmcData.md

 ### PSObject
 ## NOTES
-Connected dataare returned just as Commence returns them.
-That means that they are either comma or newline-separated strings, depending on the type of uderlying data source (different viewtypes return different formats).
+Connected data are returned just as Commence returns them.
+That means that they are either comma-delimited or newline-delimited strings, depending on the type of the underlying data source.
+Different viewtypes return different formats.
 This can make working with related data quite hard.
-In those cases it is probably easier to dump the contents to a file.
-The export engine will treat connected items as seperarate entities if possible.
-Use either XML or Json.
+When you want to work with connected items it is probably easier to export the data to a file first.
+The export engine will treat connected items as seperarate entities (if possible).
+You need to export to XML or Json format for this.

 ## RELATED LINKS